 When the body is functioning normally, electron clouds are distributed among all systems and organs.
 Active transfer of oxygen to the blood takes place and all tissue consumes oxygen, using it in a cascade of biochemical conversions.
 One of the main consumers of these processes is the mitochondrion, which uses electrons to convert ATP energy molecules.
 In this case, the active transfer of electrons to the tissue is ensured, as is the free radical mechanism of transferring electrons to the blood, which is evident in the quasi-stable current during GDV stimulation.

 In cases of imbalances and dysfunctions, immunodeficiency, or an abnormality of the micro capillary blood circulation, the transfer of electrons to the tissue is hindered.
 Free radical reactions do not flow in full volume, the ‘electron storehouse’ of the body is not full, and the stimulated current is either very small or is very irregular in time.
 Fig. 1.2 shows a dynamic curve for the patient.
 As is clear when comparing Figures 1.1 and 1.2 the patient’s dynamic curve has a very small amplitude and high variability.

 Therefore, the lack of glow on the GDV-gram is an indicator of the impeded transfer of electron density to the body’s tissues, and an abnormality in the flow of free radical reactions.
 In other words, this is an indicator of an abnormality in the energy supply of organs and systems.

 It now makes sense to get to grips (come to grips in USA) with the concept of energy itself, and how this concept is linked to the body’s state.

-What does the EPC method measure in physiological terms?
+What does the GDV method measure in physiological terms?